Joao-Ex-Machina/jbcr.pt/content/blog/_index.md

 Welcome to my weblogs page.

-My posts are organized in two main groups:
+As of now my posts are organized in two main groups:

-- **UART to MIO 36..37**: For electronics, hardware and overall tech
+- **UART to MIO 36..37**: For hardware and software projects, electronics, and overall tech stuff
 - **The Darkroom Digest**: For photography, cameras and films

 # The Motherload!